 Trust

 At the core of the Christian faith is trust.
 It involves having confidence in God’s sovereignty, love, and goodness.
-Surrendering our fears, worries, and doubts to Him, embracing His promises and plans for our lives, believing that, even when circumstances seem chaotic and uncertain, God is in control.
+By trust we come to Him, surrendering our fears, worries, and doubts to Him.
+In turn we embrace His promises and plans for our lives, believing that, even when circumstances seem chaotic and uncertain, God is in control.

 God is very clear about trust and reminds us In Proverbs 3:5-6, to trust Him with all our hearts and lean not on our own understanding.
 But in all our ways we should acknowledge Him, and He shall direct our paths.